theopin/tp/docs/UserGuide.md

 ### 5.1.4.
 Subject<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 This section includes the subject of the cheatsheet.
-It allows CheatLogs to organize your cheat sheet files by assigning cheat sheets of the same subject to the same folder.
+It allows CheatLogs to organize your cheat sheet files by assigning cheatsheets of the same subject to the same folder.

 >Format: `<subject>SUBJECT</subject>`